jigx-com/jigx-docs-examples/docs/Components/charts.md

 ### YAML - Dynamic Data

 In Jigx you can use the data from the dynamic data table, in this instance *data-Finance-data*, then create a file under datasource folder.
-Use the Dynamic data provider that references the finance-data table with a query selecting the data you want to use, quarters and year in this example.&#x20;
+Use the Dynamic data provider that references the finance-data table with a query selecting the data you want to use, quarters and year in this example.

 :::CodeblockTabs
 dynamic-data